alexanderyu217/wire-optimization/README.md

 Frontend Files:

 Individual_Pathfinder.py
-	- UI for selecting individual paths for the wire to follow
+	- Script used for selecting individual paths for the wire to follow

 Bulk_Pathfinder.py
-	-Program to optimize the path of all the listed paths in wire_input.xlsx
+	- Script used for optimizing the path of all the listed paths in wire_input.xlsx

 wire_output.txt
 	-The output of the paths for the wires in wire_input.xlsx to follow